Start9Labs/documentation/site/source/user-manual/device-guides/dg-android.rst

 Android
 =======

+To optimize your device for use with your Embassy, it is recommended to complete all of the following guides.

 .. tip:: Please see Android's :ref:`Known Limitations<lim-android>` to understand what is currently not possible on these devices

 * :ref:`Connecting over LAN <lan-android>` - For a fast and secure connection while on your Embassy's local network